Novice PC builders always ask whether the SATA cables work both ways and whether the SATA cables look the same on both ends or not.

-If you are using a semi-modular or fully-modular PSU, then you will get detachable SATA power cables.
+If you use a semi-modular or fully-modular PSU, you will get detachable SATA power cables.
 You have to plug one end into PSU peripheral SATA port, and the other end will go to the drive 15-pin connector.

-If you see any shortage of SATA power cables, then read this entire article about how you can add more SATA power cables separately!
+If you see any shortage of SATA power cables, read this entire article about adding more SATA power cables separately!

 The gist of the entire article is that the SATA data cables are the same on both sides, and these cables can be used in both ways, but the SATA power cables are not the same on both sides and cannot be used in both ways.